-Our commitment to the value of our forest heritage is certified by high international standards in environmental, social and economic matters, as established by the follow-up audits and recertifications of responsible forest management standards carried out during 2023.
+Our commitment to the value of our forest assets is certified by high international standards in environmental, social and economic matters, as established by the follow-up audits and recertifications of responsible forest management standards conducted during 2023.

-By 2024, we will continue working to maintain clean operations and responsible management of our forests.
-To this end, we aim to maintain certifications in all current systems and standards, including ecosystem services.
-Likewise, we will continue to strengthen our Protected Productive Landscape (PPP) program, which allows us to plan from an integrated view of the landscape, delving into the local context and its particularities.
+By 2024, we will continue our efforts to maintain clean operations and responsible forest management.
+To achieve this, we aim to uphold certifications across all current systems and standards, including those related to ecosystem services.
+Likewise, we will further strengthen our Protected Productive Landscape (PPL) program, which enables us to plan with an integrated approach to the landscape, deeply engaging with the local context and its unique characteristics.

-- ▶ 8,506 hectares (21,019 acres) of native forest are in the process of restoration in Chile and 4,120 (10,181 acres) in Argentina. - ▶ The Environment and Biodiversity and Ecosystem Services policies were updated, as part of our commitment to being a Nature Positive company. - ▶ The new Valle de la Alegría Private Nature Reserve was created in Argentina, which has a total area of 8,550 hectares (21,128 acres). - ► In Chile, progress was made in the delimitation of areas surrounding Monument and Critically Endangered species to be incorporated into the ecological restoration program.
+- ▶ 8,506 hectares (21,019 acres) of native forest in Chile and 4,120 hectares (10,181 acres) in Argentina are currently undergoing restoration. - ▶ The Environment, Biodiversity, and Ecosystem Services policies were updated, as part of our commitment to becoming a Nature Positive company. - ▶ The new Valle de la Alegría Private Nature Reserve was established in Argentina, covering a total area of 8,550 hectares (21,128 acres). - ▶ In Chile, progress was made in delineating areas surrounding Monument and Critically Endangered species for inclusion in the ecological restoration program.

-of our assets certified.
+93% of our assets certified.

-of our heritage is native forest and protection areas.
+of our heritage is native forest and

+protection areas.